 What characters can I use in my Alphanumeric Sender ID?

-Alphanumeric Sender ID supports up to 11 characters from the following categories:
+Alphanumeric Sender ID supports up to 11 characters (except for India which must be exactly six characters) from the following categories:

 - Upper-case letters A-Z